fluencelabs/cli/README.md

 ## `fluence key new [NAME]`

-Generate key-pair and store it in user's or project's .fluence/secrets.yaml
+Generate key-pair and store it in user-secrets.yaml or project-secrets.yaml

 ```
 USAGE